audacioustux/audacioustux/src/content/blog/knative-argo-grafana-eks.md

 ## Introduction / Context

 Recently I had an interesting opportunity to work on building a self-service platform with Knative in center.
 [Knative](https://knative.dev/) is a Kubernetes-based platform to build, deploy, and manage modern serverless workloads.
-It provides a set of middleware components that are essential to build modern, source-centric, and container-based applications that can run anywhere: on-premises, in the cloud, or even in a third-party data center.
+It provides a set of middleware components that are essential to building modern, source-centric, and container-based applications that can run anywhere: on-premises, in the cloud, or even in a third-party data center.
 It is a platform that is built on top of Kubernetes and is designed to be portable across different cloud providers.

-In this post, I'll basically document the whole process, so that someone from the future (potentially me) may find it useful.
+In this post, I'll document the whole process, so that someone from the future (potentially me) may find it useful.
 I'll also try to include some debugging tips, that I found useful while working on this project.
 The official documentation of Knative is good, but not great.
 The official manifests are too inconsistent, and the documentation is not always up-to-date.
 So here it goes.

 > _**Caution**_: The point of this project was to have a basic setup up and running, so I didn't bother with some ideal best practices - like using proper RBAC, bootstrapping with EKS Blueprints, or parameterizing the Terrafrom + K8s manifests, using a secret store / vault, etc.

 ## Prerequisites

-Before diving into an managed Kubernetes solution like [EKS](https://aws.amazon.com/eks/), that may cost you a lot of money along the way, I'd recommend using [Minikube](https://minikube.sigs.k8s.io/docs/) with --driver=docker.
-And I'm a big fan of DevContainers, you may find detail about it from my previous post: [https://audacioustux.com/posts/getting-started-devcontainer/](https://audacioustux.com/posts/getting-started-devcontainer/) - it's totally optional though.
+Before diving into a managed Kubernetes solution like [EKS](https://aws.amazon.com/eks/), that may cost you a lot of money along the way, I'd recommend using [Minikube](https://minikube.sigs.k8s.io/docs/) with --driver=docker.
+I'm a big fan of DevContainers, you may find detail about it in my previous post: [https://audacioustux.com/posts/getting-started-devcontainer/](https://audacioustux.com/posts/getting-started-devcontainer/) - it's optional though.

-The whole setup may require at-least 4 vCPUs and 8GB of RAM.
+The whole setup may require at least 4 vCPUs and 8GB of RAM.
 On my EKS setup, I used 3 nodes of m5.large (2 vCPU, 8GB RAM, AL2_x86_64).

 Also, you'll need to have the following tools installed: